hpc/mpifileutils/doc/rst/dcmp.1.rst

     EXIST=COMMON@TYPE=DIFFER

-The AND operator binds more tightly than the OR operator.
+The AND operator binds with higher precedence than the OR operator.
 For example, the following expression matches on entries which either (exist in both soure and destination and whose types differ) or (only exist in the source).

     EXIST=COMMON@TYPE=DIFFER,EXIST=SRC_ONLY